 Now, every foreigner entering Mexico needs an FMM unless they have a valid Mexican residency visa.
 Even if you’re only crossing the border to spend the day in Tijuana and staying near the border, you still need to stop and get an FMM.

 Ideally, you should carry your passport and FMM permit with you when you’re out and about so you can present them if you’re stopped by the police or at a security checkpoint.
-There are checkpoints set up throughout the country where you must present your FMM and passport.
+Checkpoints are set throughout the country where you must present your FMM and passport to prove that you’re in the country legally.

 While walking around cities I don’t like to carry my passport.
 I always worry about it getting lost or stolen.
 While in transit, I always keep my passport handy just in case.